shumwaymark/sentinelcam/README.rst

 Much of it can be meaningless, trivial, forgettable, and simply not wanted.
 For example, imagine an outdoor camera with a view of both an entry into the home and the driveway.

 The occupants and their vehicles will pass in front of that camera multiple times per day.
 Routine events such as these do not require a video record, or even a single image be preserved.
-All the house needs to do, really, is take note that your car departed at 7:12 in the morning and arrived back home at 6:39 that evening.
+All that is really required of the house, is for it to take note that your car departed at 7:12 in the morning and arrived back home at 6:39 that evening.
 Happens every weekday.

 All of those unexpected, unusual, exceptional events are not so disposable.
 Under certain circumstances, it might be desirable to produce a full archival video immediately.
 There